Planning Your Trip

 What to Eat & Drink

 Mexico City is a huge and vibrant megalopolis with a fascinating history dating back to the time of the Aztecs.
 As one of the world's largest cities by population, Mexico City can be intimidating, but it’s a vibrant, engaging place with an abundance of attractions and services for travelers of all types.
 This Mexico City travel guide will give you an introduction to the multi-faceted destination and has the information you need to plan your stay.

 Planning Your Trip

 Best Time to Visit: If you can, plan your trip for the springtime, specifically late March or early April.
 At this time of year, the weather is warm during the day and cool at night, and the jacarandas are in bloom throughout the city.

-Language: Spanish is the main language spoken though there are several indigenous languages spoken in Mexico City (mainly Nahuatl, but also Mixteco, Otomí, Mazateco, and others).
+Language: Spanish is the main language spoken but there are several indigenous languages spoken in Mexico City (mainly Nahuatl, but also Mixteco, Otomí, Mazateco, and others).
 Many people who work in the tourism industry speak English, but the general population does not, so learn some Spanish phrases before you go!

 Currency: The Mexican peso (MXN) is the currency.
 The symbol is the same as a dollar sign ($), so be sure what currency prices are listed in (it will usually be pesos, but occasionally services offered to tourists are listed in US dollars).